-Gang Fight- a fight between rival gangs of adolescents.
+Gang/Group Fight - a fight between rival gangs or organized group of adolescents.

 Gross Insubordination/Disrespect - knowingly and unjustifiably refusing to comply with reasonable requests from school authorities; directing profanity and verbal abuse toward students or adults; threatening to inflict injury or bodily harm; displaying aggressive behavior which is intended to be demeaning, derogatory and/or confrontational.